BM32ESRF/laueimproc/doc/usage/developer.rst

 ----------

 .. warning::
-    Before pushing your changes to GitHub, make shure the test bench is working.
+    Before pushing your changes to GitHub, make sure the test bench is working.

 You must also complete the test bench by adding the tests corresponding to your contribution.